milica-golocorbin/authentication_with_nest_and_react_backend/README.md

 import { InjectRepository } from "@nestjs/typeorm";
 import { Repository } from "typeorm";
 import { User } from "./user.entity";
-import { CreateUserDto } from "./create-user.dto";
+import { UserCreateDto } from "./user-create.dto";
 import * as bcrypt from "bcrypt";

 @Injectable()